-We’re managing our response to Covid-19 in a way that is both considered and informed by the latest advice from Public Health Wales and the Welsh Government for educational settings.
+We’re managing our response to Covid-19 in a way that is both considered and informed by the latest advice from Public Health Wales and the Welsh Government Schools: coronavirus guidance.
 Daily we have been weighing up the risks and benefits and have collectively decided that on balance it’s in the best interest of our community to reopen the Kindergarten and Main School from Monday 29th June until Friday 10th July, the end of our summer term.
 Our online provision will continue in tandem for the benefit of those who are unable to attend school, for whatever reason.

 Below you will find further information about what shape the new school day will take and also the numerous measures we have implemented to keep everyone safe and informed.

 We are returning to school after an unprecedented length of time closed.
 The document below will outline what the school day will look like, what to expect and the procedures in place that you may find particularly pertinent.

 What we have been doing

 We have all been working hard behind the scenes.

 The teaching staff have been preparing the classrooms to comply with social distancing and to ensure the whole school adjusts to this new situation with its heart and soul intact.
 We are working creatively to make sure the school is as welcoming as ever.

 The school was thoroughly cleaned on Wednesday 24th by an external professional company and will be cleaned again by them on the weekend of the 4th/5th July.
 Some items in the classrooms were temporarily boxed up to enable the cleaners easier access for the deep clean.